The Killers of Mussolini

 "The Killers of Mussolini" is an American television play broadcast live on June 4, 1959, as part of the CBS television series Playhouse 90.
-It was the 35th episode of the third season.
+It is the thirty-fifth episode of the third season.
 The cast includes Nehemiah Persoff as Benito Mussolini and Harry Guardino as an Italian partisan leader.

 Plot

 The play dramatizes the final days and death of Benito Mussolini.
 It begins in April 1945 in Milan; a Mussolini associate, Zerbino, oversees the removal of $60 million in gold jewelry from the Italian treasury.
 Mussolini meets with his ministers and reviews their options.
 The Blackshirts have disbanded and are unavailable to escort Mussolini.

 Cardinal Schuster arranges a meeting to discuss terms of surrender between Mussolini and Marshal Rodolfo Graziani and partisan leaders, including Gen. Raffaele Cadorna Jr. and Luigi Longo.
 The partisans demand unconditional surrender, but Mussolini opts to flee for Switzerland with his gold.
 The partisans learn of Mussolini's plan and make plans to capture him.

 In Como, Mussolini is joined by his mistress, Claretta Petacci.
 After his path is blocked by partisan roadblocks, he attaches his group to a group of Germans led by Major Kurtz.
 When Kurtz betrays Mussolini to the Germans, Mussolini pays a group of Germans to allow him to hide among them in a German uniform.
 He is discovered in Dongo hiding among the Germans.
 The local partisan leader, Luigi Neri, confronts Mussolini with his crimes, and the people call for Mussolini to be hung.

 The partisan leaders in Milan conduct Mussolini's trial in absentia.
 They find him guilty of treason and sentence him to death.
 Mussolini watches from his cell as his ministers are to be executed by a firing squad.
 Before the firing squad can act, a mob attacks and kills the ministers.
 Alone in his cell, Mussolini speaks to God and blames Hitler for all that has happened in Italy.

 The Communists seek to steal Mussolini's treasures for the benefit of the party.
 Neri refuses to take part in the plot, and he is executed.
 Col. Tedesco arrives pretending to rescue Mussolini and Claretta.
 They drive to Villa Belmonte where Tedesco executes Mussolini.
 Claretta begs to be killed as well, and she is executed.
 A few days later, Mussolini is returned to Milan where he is shown in documentary footage hung by his feet "to quiet the skeptics who didn't believe the Duce was really dead."